serri/alchemist

 const Author = ['id', 'title', 'author_profile'];

-const WithComments = ['id', 'title', 'comments']
+const WithComments = ['id', 'title', 'comments'];

-const Detailed = ['id', 'title', 'description', 'comments', 'author_profile']
+const Detailed = ['id', 'title', 'description', 'comments', 'author_profile'];

 }

-For profile formula:
+For the profile formula:

 namespace App\Formulas;